Daniel Biss: Academic career

 Prior to full-time pursuit of a political career, Biss was an assistant professor of mathematics at the University of Chicago from 2002 to 2008.

 At least four of the mathematics papers that Biss published in academic journals were later discovered to contain major errors.
 Mathematician Nikolai Mnëv published a report in 2007 that there was a "serious flaw" in two of Biss's works published in Annals of Mathematics and Advances in Mathematics in 2003, saying "unfortunately this simple mistake destroys the main theorems of both papers".
 In 2008 and 2009, Biss acknowledged the flaw and published erratum reports for the two papers, thanking Mnëv for drawing his attention to the error.
 He and a co-author, Benson Farb, also acknowledged in 2009 that there was a "fatal error" in a paper they had published in Inventiones Mathematicae in 2006, thanking mathematicians Masatoshi Sato and Tom Church for helping to explain the problem.
 Another of his papers published in Topology and its Applications was formally retracted by the publisher in 2017, fifteen years after its 2002 publication, with the journal saying "This article has been retracted at the request of the Editors-in-Chief after receiving a complaint about anomalies in this paper.
 The editors solicited further independent reviews which indicated that the definitions in the paper are ambiguous and most results are false.
 The author was contacted and does not dispute these findings."
 The journal said they had identified twelve specific errors in the paper, but clarified that they had concluded that the paper's findings were merely inaccurate, not fraudulent.
 When contacted by the journal, Biss had responded saying "Thank you for writing.
 I am no longer in mathematics and so don't feel equipped to fully evaluate these claims.
 I certainly do not dispute them.
 If you would like to publish a retraction to that effect, that would seem to me to be an appropriate approach."

-When the 2017 retraction and the previously identified errors were reported by the Chicago Sun-Times in September 2017, his campaign blamed operatives for the perceived front-runner for the Democratic Party candidate for governor of Illinois, J. B. Pritzker, for raising it as a political issue.
+When the 2017 retraction and the previously identified errors were reported by the Chicago Sun-Times in September 2017, his campaign blamed operatives for the perceived front-runner for the Democratic Party candidate for governor of Illinois, JB Pritzker, for raising it as a political issue.
 The campaign said "whether it was training at MIT or the University of Chicago, Daniel has had dozens of academic papers reviewed by his peers and published.
 In a few cases, further research has found that the case posited in the original article didn't stand up, and he revised his findings."
 They referred to the raising of the issue as "silly opposition research".

+In 2026, Biss admitted to an "ill-advised" consensual romantic relationship with his former undergraduate student in 2004, during his time as a postdoctoral instructor at the University of Chicago.